Skip to main content

 Teaching Rationale And Relationship

 The module is blended and comprises flipped classroom-style options, present-in person lectures and directed online reading & activities (via Canvas).
-The students are introduced to the epistemological, methodological and ethical principles of qualitative research in a formal way and all lectures and online reading & activities are informed by contributors' current research interests and refer to current and contemporary research work to illustrate and focus the issues raised.
+Students are introduced to the epistemological, methodological and ethical principles of qualitative research in a formal way and all lectures and online reading & activities are informed by contributors' current research interests and refer to current and contemporary research work to illustrate and focus the issues raised.

 In all modes of delivery, a variety of contents are accessible online for students ahead of /immediately after any in-person structured interactions: this is important, given the diversity of the student body in terms of disciplinary background and familiarity with terms & concepts.
 This appeals to those both new to or familiar with topics and provides students with a personalised learning experience to suit their needs and interests.